premkrrajbhar/SafeKey/README.md

 - Step 3: Open `index.html` in your web browser.

+## 📝LICENSE

+SafeKey is open-source software released under the MIT License.
+This means you are free to use, modify, and distribute the code as per the terms of the MIT license.
+See the [LICENSE](/LICENSE) file for more information.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit a pull request or open an issue.